 If you are being bullied for being healthy, please know that you are not the only one.
 In today’s society, unfortunately, we have grown accustomed to hearing about cases of fat-shaming – people judging others for their unhealthy eating habits and for being overweight.
 We constantly hear people criticizing others for not having enough control and not taking the necessary actions to limit their food intake.
 We live in a world where a size-zero supermodel has become the norm for ideal and we are being bombarded with ideal body images since childhood.
 But this is not news!

 Because I work in health and nutrition and blog about holistic health and wellness, I have made it a habit not to comment on anyone’s diet, unless they specifically ask, for a variety of reasons.
 The most important one being people are reluctant to change and refuse to listen to something that deeply contradicts their beliefs.
 I can relate because I was one of them.
-For this reason, I am deeply convinced of my health and food beliefs and I have decided that there is no reason to justify this to anyone.
-The problem started when I started hearing comments about other people’s healthy choices, such as these:
+For this reason, I am deeply convinced of my health and food beliefs and I have decided that there is

 - “What is it you can eat?”